 5. Seek a personal revival.
 Ultimately, people wander from their spouses only after they have wandered from God.
 If your heart is aflame with the Holy Ghost, you will not let your eyes or your feet drift into sin.
 The only way you can truly repair your marriage is by surrendering your entire life to Jesus and asking Him to ignite your heart with love for Him.
 Begin having a daily quiet time with God, read His Word, pray with your spouse and invite him or her to join you on this journey of spiritual revival.

 J. Lee Grady is the former editor of Charisma.
-You can follow him on Twitter at leegrady.
-His newest book is The Truth Sets Women Free (Charisma House).
+You can follow him on Twitter @leegrady.
+He is the author of several books including 10 Lies Men Believe.
 You can learn more about his ministry, The Mordecai Project, at themordecaiproject.org.